open-revolution/openrevolution/content/notes/mechanisms-bread.md

+---
-# The Unlikely Convergence of Baking and Mechanism Design
+title: The Unlikely Convergence of Baking and Mechanism Design
+created: 2023-01-23
+type: Blog
+---

 ### _What creating the perfect loaf can teach us about incentivizing the production and distribution of digital goods_

 At first glance, bread baking and mechanism design for digital goods don’t have much in common.
 At one level this is true: a granary loaf is a rather different object to an incentive model.
 At another level, however, there’s far more convergence than you might think.